StarNumber12046/MIUU_Funny/docs/dev.md

 2. For each file in the corresponding folder, in UABE go to View > Search by name and type the exact string, make sure it is a Texture2D (if not, press f3; if it is not found, open an issue), hit Plugins > Edit > Load and import the file, then click Done
 3. Once you are done, hit `File > apply and save all` and place the files in Build/Temp.
 Keep the same name but remove the `-mod` from .assets-mod

-Once you have finished patching, run `python tools.py dist` to put all the files in the dist folder
+Once you have finished patching, run `python tools.py dist` to put all the files in the dist folder.
+Use `python tools.py install` to install the patches and `python tools.py revert` to revert